fastify/fastify-reply-from/README.md

 #### `globalAgent`

-Enables the possibility to explictly opt-in for global agents.
+Enables the possibility to explicitly opt-in for global agents.

 Usage for undici global agent: